-AEW tracks energy usage at its properties in order to monitor consumption, identify opportunities for energy efficiency measures, and evaluate effectiveness of these measures once implemented.
-Some ways we increase renewable energy are through the use of on-site solar energy production, as well as the purchase of green power and renewable energy credits, which enable properties to reduce their electricity-related emissions.
+Renewable energy is an important element in our sustainability strategy.
+Some ways we increase renewable energy are through the use of on-site solar energy production, as well as the purchase of green power and renewable energy credits, which enable properties to reduce their electricity-related emissions and utilize other sources of energy such as solar and wind power.